Posted on

 MAVEN PATTERNS LAYERS TUTORIAL 2016

-Click the LAYERS icon to open and a panel will fly out, showing two options.
-The first bar is for the Maker Instructions (the instructions have NO layers) and the second bar is for the PATTERN.
+Click the LAYERS icon to open and a panel will fly out, showing two options if you have a combined instruction and pDf pattern file.
+The first bar is for the Maker Instructions (the instructions have NO layers) and the second bar is for the PATTERN (later patterns will not show the instructions option).

 CLICK the + icon on the PATTERN HEADER BAR to release the DROP DOWN MENU.